 Cyfarthfa Park, Merthyr Tydfil is one of those ‘spend a full day’ places.
 The Active Zone is a real treat offering a Splash Pad and Playground for younger visitors to enjoy.

 This ‘Splash Pad’ is real a state-of-the-art interactive play facility within the Park which is sure to provide hours of fun for the family.
 Ideally situated within sight of the Canolfan Cyfarthfa’s café, the ‘Splash Pad’ promotes safe water play for children of all ages and abilities.
-Just remember the seasonal opening times are in play here.
+Just remember the seasonal opening times are in play here (when it reopens).

 On the subject of play, the adjoining Playground offers year round fun and includes swings, climbing frames and slides.